autoplot/documentation/javadoc/org/autoplot/datasource/URISplit.md

-# org.autoplot.datasource.URISplitClass for containing the elemental parts of a URI, and utility
+# org.autoplot.datasource.URISplit

- routines for working with URIs.
+Class for containing the elemental parts of a URI, and utility routines for working with URIs.

  We need a working definition of well-formed and colloquial URIs: